Multiple exposure: Overview

 Ordinarily, cameras have a sensitivity to light that is a function of time.
 For example, a one-second exposure is an exposure in which the camera image is equally responsive to light over the exposure time of one second.
 The criterion for determining that something is a double exposure is that the sensitivity goes up and then back down.
 The simplest example of a multiple exposure is a double exposure without flash, i.e. two partial exposures are made and then combined into one complete exposure.

 Some single exposures, such as "flash and blur" use a combination of electronic flash and ambient exposure.
 This effect can be approximated by a Dirac delta measure (flash) and a constant finite rectangular window, in combination.
 For example, a sensitivity window comprising a Dirac comb combined with a rectangular pulse, is considered a multiple exposure, even though the sensitivity never goes to zero during the exposure.

 Historical multiple exposure photography

 In the historical technique of chronophotography, dating back to the Victorian era, a series of instantaneous photographs were taken at short and equal intervals of time.
-These photographs could be overlayed for a single multiple exposure print.
+These photographs could be overlaid for a single multiple exposure print.